escalab/TensorCV/README.md

 SIZE: 480 / 1600 / 2048 / 2592 / 3264 / 4032
 ```

-This repository only provide 20 images as a sample
+This repository only provides 20 images as samples
 |SIZE | Input image size (directory) |
 |-|-|
 |`480`  | 480 x 320 (img/480)